anthonywong555/function-templates/salesforce/README.md

 | Enable OAuth Settings 	| true                                                                                                                    	|
 | Callback URL          	| https://www.twilio.com/                                                                                                 	|
 | Selected OAuth Scopes 	| - Access and manage your data (api) <br > - Perform requests on your behalf at any time (refresh_token, offline_access) 	|

+6. Click Save.

+7. Take a note of `Consumer Key` and `Consumer Secret`.
+We will need this later.

 ## Server-to-Server